TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

 A way everybody can help determine how many points of [potential](../character/skills.md#honing-your-skills) to earn at the end of a session is by setting session goals.
 Come up with a list of goals that start with "Gain a point of [potential](../character/skills.md#honing-your-skills) if we..."-- about one per hour you usually play.
 Then, at the end of each session, read each goal aloud.
 If the group met the goal, everyone gains a point of potential.

+Session goals can be as specific as "Gain a point of potential if we defeat the Bronzeridge Bandits," or as generic as "Gain a point of potential if everyone had fun."
+You don't have to come up with the perfect session goals the first time around-- session goals can always be changed after each session, and should always be changed if the group isn't feeling them.
+The goal of session goals is to encourage players to do the things that the group enjoys.
+The more fun the session, the more potential everybody should get!

-Here are some end-of-session goals that should work for most campaigns assuming a four hour session, along with the milestone instructions in checklist form.
+Here are some end-of-session goals that should work for most campaigns assuming a four hour session.

 <br/>